What is fraud?

 What is the Fraud Fusion Taskforce?

-The Fraud Fusion Taskforce members share information and work together to uncover, investigate and prevent fraud, so that NDIS participants can continue to get safe and good quality supports.
+The Fraud Fusion Taskforce members share information and work together to uncover, investigate and prevent fraud, so that the NDIS and other programs can provide necessary supports to Australians.

-What is NDIS Commission’s role in the Fraud Fusion Taskforce?
+What is the NDIS Commission’s role in the Fraud Fusion Taskforce?

 Our experienced investigators gather evidence and conduct inquiries about individuals or entities who may be using fraudulent practices against the NDIS.